 The Agroforestry Research Trust

-The Trust was set up in 1992 as a registered charity, to conduct research into all aspects of temperate agroforestry.
+The ART is an educational and research organisation, founded in 1992 as a registered charity, to educate and conduct research into all aspects of agroforestry.
 Various academic and practical research projects have been undertaken since its formation, and results of research published by the Trust in a number of publications and in its own quarterly journal, Agroforestry News.
-Courses are also run on aspects of our work.
+Courses and tours are also run on aspects of our work.

 Funding for the work of the A.R.T. comes from several sources.
 Self-generated income comes from sales of plants, seeds and publications, and also from course fees.
 In addition, some income comes from grant-making Trusts and in donations from individuals.